picwellwisher12pk/Excited-Gem/README.md

+Big thanks to [BrowserStack](http://browserstack.com/) for the support.
+Because Excited gem is an extension for browsers, there was need to test the UI and features in multiple browsers across multiple devices and OS.
+There is where [BrowserStack](http://browserstack.com/) comes in.
+I am using [BrowserStack](http://browserstack.com/) for to test my extension on different browsers.
 # Excited Gem

 This repo is a quest to improve the famous extension for Chrome "OneTab" with respect to UI and UX along with some more useful options for regular Chrome/Firefox users and developers/programmers.